iCliniq Logo

-Why have I been asked to get dual marker and various other tests during second pregnancy?
+Why to take dual markers and other tests during pregnancy?

 Patient's Query